Serving Central Ohio

 We, the 5 Points Greater Columbus Apostolic Executive Council, pray for all of you in Christ’s love and with faith.
 Pray for one another and for the peace of God in our beloved city.
 May the grace of our Lord Jesus Christ be with you all.
 Amen.

-The 5PGCAN will be led by an executive council, (elders of the city).
-These elders will function as peer-level visionaries, innovative risk-takers, and task-oriented leaders.
+The 5PGCAN is led by an executive council, (Elders of the city).
+These elders function as peer-level visionaries, innovative risk-takers, and task-oriented leaders.
 We intend to tap into and mobilize the entire Christian community as the process unfolds on our watch.
-Relationship, mutual respect and trust will characterize the functional foundation of the council.
+Relationship, mutual respect and trust characterize the functional foundation of the council.